Get Free Copies of Your Credit Reports

 Credit reporting is a system lenders use to decide whether or not to give you credit or a loan and how much interest they can charge you for it.

-Your credit report is based on the bills payments you have missed or been late paying, loans that you have paid off, plus your current amount of debt.
+Your credit report is based on the bills payments you have missed or been late paying or paid timely, loans that you have paid off, plus your current amount of debt.

-A credit report contains information on where you work and live, how you pay your bills, and whether you’ve been sued, arrested, or filed for bankruptcy.
+A credit report can contain information on where you work and live, how you pay your bills, and whether you’ve been sued or filed for bankruptcy.
 Consumer Reporting Agencies (CRAs) gather this information and sell it to creditors, employers, insurers, and others.
 The most common type of CRA is the credit bureau.

 The three major national credit bureaus are:

 - Equifax, 1-800-685-1111